This section describes the different components ALM provides to facilitate end-to-end deployment and testing.

 Instead of defining and running several different tests that use the same logic but need different environment parameters, you can simply bundle a set of environment parameters into an AUT environment configuration.
 When you run your build verification configuration suites or functional test sets, you can provide your AUT environment configuration, and ALM uses those parameters to run your tests.

-For details about CDA servers, see the Micro Focus ALM Lab Management Guide
+For details about CDA servers, see Create and configure CDA servers.

-: How to Manage CDA Servers.
-For details about linking AUT environment configurations and parameters to CDA in ALM, see Link AUT Environments to CDA and How to Work with AUT Environments.
+For details about linking AUT environment configurations and parameters to CDA in ALM, see Lab Resources.

 ALM allows you to schedule deployment and testing of your application for the future using Timeslots.
 ALM ensures that the testing resources required for your timeslot are reserved ahead of time.